by Dr. Lawrence Wilson and friends

 For instance, if the client perceives herself as a victim, then have her switch roles at some point and play the role of aggressor, initiator or leader.

-9. Try to involve as many senses as possible in the scenes, such as smell, taste, sound, sight and touch.
+9. Involve as many senses as possible in the scenes, such as smell, taste, sound, sight and touch.
 This requires careful checking with the client regarding these aspects of the trauma scene.

 10. Psychodrama is definitely nitty-gritty or earthy.
 Do not try to make everything neat, tidy and pretty.
 Life just is not like that.